-c) As at March 31, 2022, the Hospital has a further commitment of \$281,913 in relation to current capital projects in progress.
+c) As at March 31, 2023, the Hospital has a further commitment of \$46,685 in relation to current capital projects in progress.

-d) The Hospital signed a memorandum of understanding regarding a capital project to upgrade IT equipment, systems and software, namely the Meditech Expanse EMR (ONE Initiative).
+d) The Hospital is part of a capital project to upgrade IT equipment, systems and software, namely the Meditech Expanse (ONE Health Information Technology System).
 The cost will be shared amongst other hospitals in Northern Ontario.
 The Hospital's estimated share of the cost will be approximately \$2,090,000, excluding operating costs.
-A total cost of \$315,289 has been incurred as of March 31, 2022, leaving a remaining estimated commitment of approximately \$1,774,711.
+A total cost of \$654,710 has been incurred as of March 31, 2023, leaving a remaining estimated commitment of \$1,435.290.
 This cost has been recorded in the MICS partnership under capital projects in progress.
+The project is expected to be financed by a loan.
+The terms and conditions of this loan are yet to be determined.